Watashicuvu/bio-complexity/README.md

 # bio-complexity
-This code calculate linguistic and entropy complexity of genes, proteins and sequences
+This code calculates linguistic and entropy complexity of genes, proteins and sequences